Acupuncture effective on many points

 Acupuncture research

-One of the main objectives of the NVA is to support and publish good, reliable, and relevant research on acupuncture.
-Research that covers the entire scope of acupuncture.
-We place these studies on this page, so the information is accessible to everyone: acupuncturists, patients, and interested parties.
+One of the main objectives of the NVA is to support and publish high-quality, reliable, and relevant research on acupuncture.
+Research that covers the entire field of acupuncture.
+We share the studies on this page to make the information accessible to everyone: acupuncturists, patients, and other interested parties.

-In the yellow menu on the left side of this page, all studies are categorized by complaints.
-We regularly post new research.
-More than 80% of the scientific research focusing on Traditional Chinese Medicine still revolves around acupuncture and the use of needles.
-However, acupuncture goes beyond just needle treatment.
-An acupuncturist takes a holistic approach to diet, lifestyle, symptoms, and tailors the treatment to the individual.
+We regularly add new research.
+More than 80% of scientific studies on Traditional Chinese Medicine (TCM) still mainly focus on acupuncture and the use of needles.
+But acupuncture is more than just needle treatments.
+An acupuncturist works from a holistic approach, considers nutrition, lifestyle, symptoms, and tailors the treatment to the individual.

-So, there are many more treatment disciplines than just the use of needles.
-For example, an acupuncturist can use acupressure (pressure points without needles), massage techniques like Shiatsu and Tuina, movement therapy like Qigong, but also specialize in Moxa or Cupping.
+There are many more treatment methods than just needle insertion.
+An acupuncturist can use acupressure (treating pressure points without needles), massage techniques such as Shiatsu and Tuina, movement therapies like Qigong, or specialize in Moxa or Cupping.